aheinzel/account_intercompany_booking_button/account_intercompany_booking_button/README.md

 - Menu: Accounting -> Configuration -> Intercompany -> Intercompany Scenarios.
 - Create scenario records with the desired companies, journals and accounts.
-- Exactly one scenario must be active at a time (enforced).
+- You may have multiple active scenarios.
+In the wizard, choose the desired scenario.
+The list is filtered to the bank statement line's company (as source).
   In the action, archived (inactive) records are visible by default.

 ## Known Limitations

-- Wizard auto-picks the single active scenario (no selector yet).
+- Wizard requires a scenario selection (defaults to the first active scenario for the line's company when possible).
 - No currency conversion, taxes, analytic, or multi-line logic.
 - No automatic reconciliation; it just posts minimal moves.
 - Minimal access control (transient wizard access only).